yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/11-express/LAB.md

   * a unique `id` property should be included *(node-uuid)*
   * include two additional properties of your choice
 * use the JSON parser included with the `body-parser` module as a middleware component to parse the request body on `POST` and `PUT` routes
-* use the npm `debug` module to log the methods in your application
-* create an `npm` script to automate the `debug` process and start the server
 * persist your API data using the storage module and file system persistence

 #### Server Endpoints